MathBits.com

 Insertion Sort

 The insertion sort, unlike the other sorts, passes through the array only once.
-The insertion sort works much in the same way you organize a hand of cards.
-You pick up the unsorted cards one at a time.
+The insertion sort is commonly compared to organizing a handful of playing cards.
+You pick up the random cards one at a time.
 As you pick up each card, you insert it into its correct position in your hand of organized cards.

 The insertion sort splits an array into two sub-arrays.
-The first sub-array is always sorted and gets larger as the sort continues.
-The second sub-array is unsorted and contains all the elements not yet inserted into the first sub-array.
-The second sub-array gets smaller as the sort progresses.
+The first sub-array (like the cards in your hand) is always sorted and increases in size as the sort continues.
+The second sub-array (like the cards to be picked up) is unsorted, contains all the elements yet to be inserted into the first sub-array, and decreases in size as the sort continues.

 Let's look at our same example using the insertion sort for descending order.